-The Winter pistol league is in full swing.
-All CLub members are welcome and encouraged to join in.
+The Winter pistol league will start soon.
+WE NEED MORE SHOOTERS !!
+All Club members are welcome and encouraged to join in.
 We shoot on Wed. evenings.

 Some lockers are available for members to rent. $20.00 per year.
 A downloadable form is attached to the home page